ocornut/imgui/docs/FAQ.md

 Dear ImGui is very programmer centric and the immediate-mode GUI paradigm might require you to readjust some habits before you can realize its full potential.
 Dear ImGui is about making things that are simple, efficient, and powerful.

 Dear ImGui is built to be efficient and scalable toward the needs for AAA-quality applications running all day.
-The IMGUI paradigm offers different opportunities for optimization that the more typical RMGUI paradigm.
+The IMGUI paradigm offers different opportunities for optimization than the more typical RMGUI paradigm.

 ##### [Return to Index](#index)